extism/dotnet-sdk/README.md

 > **Note**: The schema for this manifest can be found here: https://extism.org/docs/concepts/manifest/

 This plug-in was written in C and it does one thing, it counts vowels in a string.
 As such it exposes one "export" function: `count_vowels`.
-We can call exports using `Extism::Plugin#call`:
+We can call exports using `Plugin.CallFunction`:

 ```csharp
 var output = Encoding.UTF8.GetString(